 Gregory D. Gilbert, What is the Gospel?
 (Wheaton: Crossway Books, 2010), 32.

 Again, this direct statement of theistic determinism is not found in Gilbert’s Third Avenue Baptist Church Statement of Faith, but it is typical of statements found in Calvinistic confessions like the Westminster Confession of Faith and the Second London Baptist Confession (1689).
 I include mentioning the incoherence of this universal divine causal determinism because it also applies to the situation created by unconditional election.
 Calvinists will maintain that person’s will be held accountable for rejecting Christ.
-But the determinism of the situation as unconditional raises the same critique of incoherence.
+But the determinism of the situation raises the same critique of incoherence.
 Given a doctrine of unconditional election, how can a person be held accountable for rejecting Christ when that person was predestined to eternal damnation by God for reasons known only to God himself?
 Therefore the same critique of incoherence with responsibility, accountability, culpability and even praiseworthiness apply wherever determinism is found.

 Gregory D. Gilbert, What is the Gospel?
 (Wheaton: Crossway Books, 2010), 36.